abergmeier-dsfishlabs/murmur3go/README.md

-C port of Murmur3 hash
+Go port of Murmur3 hash
 ==============

 This is a port of the [Murmur3](http://code.google.com/p/smhasher/wiki/MurmurHash3) hash function.
 Murmur3 is a non-cryptographic hash, designed to be fast and excellent-quality for making things like hash tables or bloom filters.